isomerpages/nlb-mobile-guide/spotlight/skillsfuture-month-2020/_posts/2020-07-23-transformingyourbusiness.md

 Ted Koppel reveals that a major cyberattack on America's power grid is not only possible; it is very likely, and the consequences will be devastating. <i>Lights Out</i> examines a threat unique to our time and evaluates potential ways to prepare for a catastrophe.<br/>
 Borrow the eBook <a href="https://eresources.nlb.gov.sg/ereads/proxy?id=8A8CF2EE-9CBE-4F3F-9BB5-C9B233C1AB7A">with the app</a>&#128241; or <a href="https://nlb.overdrive.com/media/8A8CF2EE-9CBE-4F3F-9BB5-C9B233C1AB7A">online</a>&#128187;, or <a href="https://eservice.nlb.gov.sg/item_holding.aspx?bid=202341054">find the book at the libraries</a>. <br/>

-<h5>Cybersecurity Program Development for Business: the essential planning guide</h5>
+<h5>Cybersecurity Program Development for Business: The Essential Planning Guide</h5>
 <i>Christos J. P. Moschovitis</i>
 <p>
   <a href="https://eresources.nlb.gov.sg/ereads/proxy?id=E76FBB28-6D58-47E7-AE86-C48EB9EFC688"><img src="/images/FS-4-CybersecurityProgramDevelopmentForBusiness.jpg" style="width:300px; text-align:left;"></a>